ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - - - day planning.md

 - (Quick) Refresh
   - MongoDB (database, collection, document, field)
     - Sample query on MongoDB
-    - Today, we will start doing this things with code
+    - Today, we will start interacting with the DB with code
   - req.params
   - req.query